-This preliminary work aims to build up baseline data and promote interest in future studies for appropriate validation of the utility of the initial uNGAL levels for predicting renal functional decline or the early detection of treatment responsiveness in Iraqi children with INS.
-This would necessitate including many patients from multiple centers in a cohort-designed work.
+This preliminary work aims to build up baseline data and promote interest in future studies for appropriate validation of the utility of the initial uNGAL levels for the prediction of renal functional decline or the early detection of treatment responsiveness in Iraqi children with INS.
+This would necessitate the inclusion of a large number of patients from multiple centers in a cohort-designed work.
 The validation investigation should also study the uNGAL levels and other parameters of renal impairment and treatment response before starting NS therapy and prospectively follow the patients for prolonged periods.

 The purpose of urinary biomarker availability is not to replace the histological diagnosis with a biopsy.
-However, a urinary biomarker combined with other clinical investigations can provide valuable information to develop more impactful and personalized therapy approaches for children with NS.
+However, a urinary biomarker in combination with other clinical investigations can provide a source of valuable information to develop more impactful and personalized therapy approaches for children with NS.